EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Introduction

 There have been sustained challenges to this assumption in the literature.
-Perhaps the most well-known is the Rashomon effect, which observes that distinct models may achieve similar predictive performance while relying on different internal logics (\cite{breiman2001statistical,marx2020predictive}).
-Related work on underspecification highlights that modern learning pipelines often admit many solutions that are indistinguishable in terms of accuracy, leaving optimisation procedures to select arbitrarily among them (\cite{d2022underspecification}).
-Other studies have shown that explanations can vary substantially when models are retrained, or when features are correlated or perturbed, including documented failures of attribution methods under retraining, feature overlap, or input transformations (\cite{kindermans2017reliability,nogueira2018stability,kumar2020problems,frye2020missingness}).
+Perhaps the most well-known is the Rashomon effect, which observes that distinct models may achieve similar predictive performance while relying on different internal logics \citep{breiman2001statistical,marx2020predictive}.
+Related work on underspecification highlights that modern learning pipelines often admit many solutions that are indistinguishable in terms of accuracy, leaving training and model selection procedures to select arbitrarily among them \citep{d2022underspecification}.
+Other studies have shown that explanations can vary substantially when models are retrained, or when features are correlated or perturbed, including documented failures of attribution methods under retraining, feature overlap, or input transformations \citep{kindermans2017reliability,nogueira2018stability,kumar2020problems,frye2020missingness}.
 Collectively, these results suggest that explanation stability cannot be assumed a priori.
-However, existing work does not provide a practical way to quantify how much explanatory variability exists in a given setting, nor whether such variability is structured or merely diffuse.
+However, existing work does not provide a practical way to quantify whether explanations converge to a unique mechanism, separate into distinct explanatory basins, or vary in a structured manner under repeated training.

-To address this gap, we propose EvoXplain, a simple and easy-to-apply framework for assessing the stability of model explanations across repeated training.
-Rather than evaluating a single attribution vector, EvoXplain treats explanations as outcomes of stochastic optimisation and analyses them as a distribution induced by the training process itself.
-By clustering explanation samples obtained from repeated instantiations of the same model class—without aggregating predictions or constructing ensembles—EvoXplain determines whether training consistently yields a single explanatory mode or instead produces multiple, distinct explanatory regimes.
+To address this gap, we propose EvoXplain, a simple and easy-to-apply framework for assessing whether a pipeline's explanation is uniquely determined or admits multiple admissible mechanisms across repeated training and model selection.
+Rather than evaluating a single attribution vector, EvoXplain treats explanations as outcomes of repeated training and model selection and analyses them as a distribution induced by the training pipeline itself.
+By clustering explanation samples obtained from repeated instantiations of the same model class under admissible training and selection configurations---without aggregating predictions or constructing ensembles---EvoXplain determines whether the pipeline consistently yields a single explanatory basin or whether it can produce multiple, distinct explanatory regimes.